manoje8/simple-chat/README.md

 ### User Workflow

 - **Sign Up / Log In**: Use Firebase Authentication to register or log in.
-- **Select a User**: Choose from the list of online users to start chatting.
+- **Select a User**: Choose from the list of users to start chatting.
 - **Send Messages**: Send real-time messages and see the responses instantly.
 - **Typing Indicator**: See when the other user is typing.

+## Changelog

+### v0.0.2

+- Added main menu for easier navigation.
+- Grouped messages by date using `dateParser`.
+- Introduced a loader for smoother transitions.

+### v0.0.1

+- Enabled contact search.
+- Added light/dark theme toggle.
+- Implemented `timeParser` for message timestamps.